RaulCasado/minishell/README.md

 Minishell>
 ```

 At this point, you can start typing commands.
 Minishell will execute the command and then return to the prompt.
-You can run it within a normal terminal; it behaves similarly to Bash or other shells for supported features.
+You can run it within a normal terminal it behaves similarly to Bash or other shells for supported features.

 Note: Minishell does not accept command-line arguments when launched.
 If you try to provide arguments to the minishell executable, it will display an error and exit.
 (This design is intentional - Minishell is meant to be started with no arguments and then used interactively.)